Epplesoft/Viewsafe/README.md

 People who must analyse pictures, sometimes must identify things they'd rather not see.

-When I watch a horror movie, I squint my eyes.
-This solution lets you shield your eyes from the bad things.
+When I watch a horror movie, I squint my eyes.<br>This solution lets you shield your eyes from the bad things.

 ## Description
-You can use this to open images on your computer <br>
+You can use this to open images on your computer. <br>
-Opened images will be covered.
-You can slowly un-cover them
+Opened images will be covered. <br>
+You can slowly un-cover them.

 Folders of images can be loaded.
 You can click or navigate between them